You think offering online ordering and adding restaurant delivery services will make business boom and learn how to offer these services for profit.

 Don’t hesitate to give your staff more hours (if they want more hours) or even hire new staff.

-Online ordering and restaurant delivery services are sure to ensure that your business’s increased profitability is sustainable.
+Online ordering and restaurant delivery services ensure that your business’s increased profitability is sustainable.